rsusik/screenpen/README.md

-# Simple pen
+# ScreenPen

 ## Description

-Super simple screen annotation software which allows drawing directly on the screen:
+Screen annotation software which allows drawing directly on the screen.
+It is a free and multiplatform (all systems that support Python) alternative for tools such as Epic Pen.
+Supported shapes:
 * line,
 * rectangle,
 * chart (using matplotlib).
-The application allows writing directly on the screen.

 The behavior of he programs depends on the OS you use:
 * For Linux transparent background is used (you can see a video playing in the background).